-Judges are bound by the rules of impartiality and can neither descend into the arena of conflict nor should be seen leaning either by words or conducts in favour of any party.
-The court can only give hints and it is for the smart alecs to understand what the court is hinting at.
+Judges are bound by the rules of impartiality and can neither descend into the arena of conflict nor should be seen leaning either by words or conducts in favour of any party during court proceedings.
+The court can only give courtroom advocacy hints and it is for the smart alecs to understand what the court is hinting at.
 Below are some hints and subtle insults and their meanings.

 Counsel you are speaking English

-You addressed the court in English so why is the Judge stating the obvious?
+You addressed the court in English so why is the Judge stating the obvious or is there any other language of advocacy?
 A penny for your thought!
 Well as innocent as that statement sounds, it means you have made no point or the Court is not willing to listen to the point you are making.
 Either you make a better point or quit making any point at all.

 Counsel I think you like the sound of your voice

 That is a hint and a subtle insult.
 When a court says that it means you have made your point and the court had understood the point and so you don’t need to belabour, repeat or stress that point.
 So it’s D’Banj’s advice to the rescue; no long thing!
 Make your point and keep it short.
 Advocacy and good music have something in common!

 Counsel, do you think you are in the Customary Court?

 This is more of a subtle insult than a hint.
 It comes as a knock for very disorderly conduct like sitting down when the court is addressing you or talking when the court is talking.
 Apologise immediately to save yourself from further verbal assault or a possible committal for contempt.
 Bad Advocacy can in extreme cases lead you to jail!